stijsseling/community-widgets/widgets/wud-monitor-by-panonim/README.md

-# What's Up Docker Monitor v1.1
+# What's Up Docker Monitor v2.0

 This widget uses the WUD API.
 It fetches all containers and displays them in Glance.
 It checks if a container needs an update and displays that information.
 You can also decide whether you want to toggle displaying all containers or only the ones that need an update.

-**Note:** In the newest update, WUD Monitor changed API fetching from `POST` to `GET` because many users complained about long waiting times.
+**Note:** In the v1.1 update, WUD Monitor changed API fetching from `POST` to `GET` because many users complained about long waiting times.
 If you don’t like this change, you can revert it using the code shown below.
 ```txt
 url: http://${WUD_URL}/api/containers/watch
 method: POST